-As a pet parent, there's nothing you want more than for your furbaby to have a long, healthy, and happy life.
-There's nothing we wouldn't do to keep our furry family members safe and loved: we give them the best food, the comfiest bed, and repurchase their favorite toys once it's chewed up.
+As a pet parent, all you want is for your furry friend to lead a long, healthy, and joyful life.
+We go above and beyond to ensure our beloved pets are safe and showered with love: we provide them with top-notch food, the coziest bed, and replace their favorite toys once they've been chewed to bits.

 Still, according to Naphia.org, only around 2.5 million cats and dogs are currently insured (although this trend is on the rise).